Guidance for Parents Seeking To Educate Their Children At Home

 - Acknowledge the parent’s letter in writing.
 If no letter is received, the school should acknowledge the verbal information from the parent in a letter.

-- Delete the child’s name from the school register.
-(Buckinghamshire County Council requires schools to do this within 3 working days of receiving the parents’ letter.)
+- Delete the child’s name from the school register. (we require schools to do this within 3 working days of receiving the parents’ letter.)

 - Inform the local authority immediately of the above, using the correct EHE form (found on School’s Web).